 Relative telomere length (RTL) measurement and sexing

 Genomic DNA was extracted from feathers using an adapted protocol of the NucleoSpin Tissue kit (Macherey Nagel, Düren, Germany).
-RTL was measured in the 142 nestlings in one 384-wells plate, using the quantitative PCR (qPCR) methodology (see Electronic Supplementary Material, ESM).
+RTL was measured in the 142 nestlings in one 384-wells plate, using the quantitative PCR (qPCR) methodology (see Supplementary Information 1).
 Intra-plate repeatability of RTL (ICC, see (Eisenberg et al., 2020)) was of 0.769.
 Molecular sexing of nestlings was determined using the same extracted DNA (following Griffiths et al., 1998).
 Briefly, the technique is based on the existence of two conserved CHD (chromo-helicase-DNA-binding) genes that are located on the sex chromosomes.
 The CHD-W gene is located on the W chromosome (only in females) and the CHD-Z gene is located on the Z chromosome (both in males and females).
 For technical reasons, sex could not be determined in 5 nestlings.
 All the statistical analyses were performed on the remaining 137 nestlings with known sex.

 Statistical analyses